Camrese (ethinyl estradiol 0.01 mg) Dailymed

 - topiramate

-Use a back-up or alternative birth control method when you take medicines that may make birth control pills less effective.
+Use a backup or alternative birth control method when you take medicines that may make birth control pills less effective.

 Birth control pills may interact with lamotrigine, an anticonvulsant used for epilepsy.
 This may increase the risk of seizures, so your physician may need to adjust the dose of lamotrigine.